Reading

 Amazon

-Buy it: The Perfect Plan on Amazon
+Buy it: The Perfect Plan

 Amazon

-This realistic narrative about a family who makes pizza from scratch—think growing veggies and making homemade sauce—gives kiddos lots to talk about!
+This realistic narrative about a family who makes pizza from scratch—think growing veggies and making homemade sauce—gives kiddos lots to talk about.
 After reading, it’s definitely time for some pizza-making of your own.

-Buy it: Pizza Day on Amazon
+Buy it: Pizza Day

-83. Find Fergus by Mike Boldt
+88. Find Fergus by Mike Boldt (Fiction)

 Book cover for Find Fergus as an example of preschool books